MountVernonCDH/viomenilpapers/README.md

 # About

-This repository holds the source code for the [Correspondance of Baron de Vioménil project](https://viomenil.mountvernon.org).
+This repository holds the source code for the [Correspondence of Baron de Vioménil project](https://viomenil.mountvernon.org).
 It is created and maintained by the [Center for Digital History](https://www.mountvernon.org/library/digitalhistory) at the George Washington Presidential Library at Mount Vernon; digitization of the papers has been supported by the [Richard Lounsbery Foundation](https://www.rlounsbery.org/).
 The original papers are held by the [Académie François Bourdon](https://www.afbourdon.com/).

 It is built using the CollectionBuilder-CSV template, modified to fit the project -- in particular to add support for transcriptions and translations solicited from content experts and the public using the [FromThePage](https://fromthepage.com/) platform.
 If you would like to help out, [join the transcription project](https://fromthepage.com/gwbooks/the-correspondence-of-baron-de-viomenil-public)!